We look forward to working with you!

 - Session means scheduled time we agree with you to spend with you to work on helping your business and providing our Services to you.

-- Site includes our website caseybonaccievents.com, and our presence on third-party applications such as social media platforms like LinkedIn, Facebook, and on Instagram.
+- Site includes our website caseybonaccievents.com (soon to be updated to bonaccievents.com), and our presence on third-party applications such as social media platforms like LinkedIn, Facebook, and on Instagram.

 If you have any questions or notices about these Terms or our other policies, please email us at firstname.lastname@example.org, we are happy to help.